Berkeley-CS61B/skeleton-sp16/proj2/examples/readme.md

 This folder contains examples that you might find useful for this project.
-These include:
+These include (listed roughly in the order that we anticipate they will be useful to you):
+ - SingleLetterDisplaySimple.java
  - SingleLetterDisplay.java
- - SingleLetterDisplaySimple.java
  - KeyPressPrinter.java
+ - ControlKeyPrinter.java
+ - MouseClickPositionPrinter.java
+ - CopyFile.java
  - ScrollBarExample.java
+ - PathDrawer.java

 SingleLetterDisplaySimple
 --------------------